 Example of application.
 Braking and steering at the same time place greater demands on the vehicle’s available grip and in the worst situation can lead to a dangerous skid.

 It has amazing full colour diagrams and illustrations.

-It has amazing full colour diagrams and illustrations that so clearly and plainly explain important principles and practises.
-It covers things we may never thought of.
+The book has amazing full colour diagrams and illustrations that so clearly and plainly explain important principles and practises.
+Summarises things we may never thought of.
 It tries to combat the greatest cause of collisions, human error.
 The commonest of these errors are failure to look at the correct place at the correct time, speed judgement and loss of car control.
 Part of driving is confidence and our state of mind, and we are taught how to adjust it and manage its influence.
 It makes us understand our own limitations.